-I had an experience with God this week that I will share with you later, but it made me realize that I can never remember not being in love with spring.
+I experienced something this week that made me realize I can never remember not being in love with spring.

 As it drew closer, Mother would begin the dress fittings.
-She would slip the pinned fabric patterns over our heads carefully and make small adjustments.
-I can still picture her behind the sewing machine feeding the fabric right up to the foot of the needle where she would remove the pin at just the right moment and place it between her lips.
-I can still see her tight-lipped smile and her mouthful of pins as she noticed me watching.
+She'd slip the pinned fabric patterns over our heads carefully and make small adjustments.
+I can still see her behind the sewing machine feeding the fabric right up to the foot of the needle where she would then pull the pin at just the right moment and place it between her lips.
+I can see her tight-lipped smile and her mouthful of pins as she noticed me watching.

 The week before was marked by Palm Sunday.
-I can remember quiet moments as a little girl brushing the soft fronds of the palm against my face, and picture Jesus riding the donkey into the town as people threw them at his feet.
-On Ash Wednesday of that week, we would get our ashes and Mother would put the finishing touches of lace and rickrack on her three daughters dresses.
-On Good Friday, the “Stations of the Cross,” were acted out before us in an extra long Mass.
+I remember quiet moments as a little girl brushing soft fronds of the palm against my face, and picture Jesus riding the donkey into the town as people threw them at his feet.
+On Ash Wednesday the Priest would use his thumb and make a cross on our forehead from ashes, and at night, Mom would be up late sewing lace and buttons on her three daughters dresses.
+On Good Friday, the night Jesus died, we watched the “Stations of the Cross,” acted out in an extra long Mass.

 Even as a very little girl, my spirit sensed the seriousness of all of this.
 Beyond the pretty dresses, Easter baskets, and egg hunts, something much deeper, much more powerful was alive and at work in and around me and I knew it.
 I can remember waiting for the daffodils and tulips to pop out from the dirt, and running outside in the weeks before Easter eager to report to anyone who would listen that they finally opened their faces.
 My heart would flutter at the sound of the first chirping birds, and the sight of the first Monarch butterfly.